vallpi/EducationApp/README.md

 v 0.2.0.1 Fixed score calculation. (by Sandvie)

 v 0.2.1 Created a new branch for sound effects.
-Working on sound and pictures for result window.
+Working on sound and pictures for result window. (by vallpi)